Aselith/COMP3421-21T3-Ass2/JUSTIFICATION.md

 https://www.youtube.com/watch?v=xIFnil_tP2s
 https://www.youtube.com/watch?v=cTxstJ59Y9I

-Side note: The program may take a long time to start if the player chooses a large world size and a large render distance.
+Side note: The program may take a long time to start if the player chooses a large world size and/or a large render distance.

 Thank you for reading through this and I hope you enjoy this recreation of Minecraft (and perhaps feel a sense of nostalgia if you're familiar with Classic Minecraft)